Hesperidin Methyl Chalcone Supplement

 What is Hesperidin Methyl Chalcone?

 Hesperidin methyl chalcone is a methylated derivative of the flavonoid compound hesperidin.
-It is found in several fruits, particularly citrus fruits, the majority of which are grown in Spain.
-The compound takes the form of a pale yellow, slightly bitter, water-soluble powder.
+It is found in several fruits, particularly citrus fruits, most of which are grown in Spain.
+The compound is a pale yellow, slightly bitter, water-soluble powder.

 Hesperidin Methyl Chalcone Benefits